pabloerhard/OpenBooks/README.md

 - [x] Initial project setup with Gin.
 - [x] Rewriting API endpoints and routes.
-- [ ] Database migration and data transfer.
+- [x] Database migration and data transfer.
-- [ ] Integration of essential middleware and services.
+- [x] Integration of essential middleware and services.
 - [ ] Testing and quality assurance.
-- [ ] Deployment to production servers.

 ## How to Contribute